Narcasung/mpv-scripts/README.md

 # auto4k.lua

-Script to remember Anime4k (https://github.com/bloc97/Anime4K) status on file or folder basis by generating and reading a log file in mpv config's folder.
+Script to remember Anime4k (https://github.com/bloc97/Anime4K) status by generating and reading a log file in mpv config's folder.

-* Comes with a folder or file mode.
-Folder mode will silently enable Anime4k to the saved mode for all the files in the folder.
-File mode does so on a per file basis.
-* Web videos will only work in file mode.
-* If a file has both a file and a folder config saved, the file config will take precedence.
+* Can apply and remember Anime4k mode to a single file or a whole playlist.

-* Once an unrecognized file loads, a prompt will ask whether to activate Anime4k for the folder/file.
+* Once an unrecognized file loads, a prompt will ask whether to activate Anime4k for the file/playlist.
-* Choosing yes will activate the default Anime4k mode (default: A) and save the choice for the whole folder/file.
+* Choosing yes will activate the default Anime4k mode (default: A) and save the choice for the file/playlist.
-* Choosing no will disable Anime4k and save the choice for the whole folder/file.
+* Choosing no will disable Anime4k and save the choice for the file/playlist.
-* If you want to change your choice, use `k` (default) to bring up the prompt again.
+* If you want to change your choice, use a keybind to bring up the prompt again.
-* From there you can press the `delete` key to wipe the current folder/file info from the log.

 ## Install

-Just drop auto4k.lua in the `MPV/scripts` folder.
+Put auto4k.lua in the `MPV/scripts` folder.

 ### Changes to input.conf